 What is canine distemper?

-Canine distemper is a serious viral condition that can cause your puppy or dog to suffer from a nasty cough and diarrhea.
+Canine distemper is a serious viral condition which can cause your puppy or dog to suffer from a nasty cough and diarrhoea.

 In some cases, dogs can even develop fatal pneumonia or even paralysis.